matvilap/matvilap.github.io/_works/dreamscapes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PWX_CnPkJYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Paisajes Oníricos / Dreamscapes for open instrumentation and virtual conductor.
-Performed by Popebama, Erin Rogers (saxophone) and Dennis Sullivan (percussion, electronics).
+Performed by Popebama, Erin Rogers (saxophone) and Dennis Sullivan (percussion, electronics), and myself as the virtual conductor.

 The piece reflects on the traditional representation of graphic scores as drawings on a two-dimensional plane.
 The piece expands on this notion by allocating the graphical elements in a 3D virtual environment.
-These elements acquire volume and mass, in addition to the incorporation of a spatio-temporal dimension that is controlled by a virtual conductor.
+These elements acquire volume and mass, in addition to the incorporation of a spatio-temporal dimension that is controlled by a virtual conductor using a mouse and keyboard.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OG3mhEU0n2w?si=R1T8aq_hh9HmfaSU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>